-- a) in reasonably close proximity to the community it serves; - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquility or richness of its wildlife; and - c) local in character and is not an extensive tract of land.
+- a) in reasonably close proximity to the community it serves; - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - c) local in character and is not an extensive tract of land.

 It is considered that these requirements are clearly satisfied for these three areas and that they should be designated as Local Green Spaces (policy HK7).
-Additional policy guidance on recreational development is provided in policy HK8.